RubixDev/typst-outrageous/examples/rush.typ

 #show outline.entry: outrageous.show-entry.with(..outrageous.presets.outrageous-figures)
 #outline(title: [List of Figures], target: figure.where(kind: "chapfigure-image"))
 #{
+  show outline.entry: outrageous.show-entry.with(
+    ..outrageous.presets.outrageous-figures,
+    body-transform: outrageous.presets.outrageous-figures.body-transform.with(
+      // use a different state key for each "list of x" to separately calculate alignment for each
+      state-key: "outline-table-numbering-max-width",
+    )
+  )
   // override the show rule to not insert a page break show heading.where(level: 1): it => {
     v(1.5cm)